Home Energy Maps Travel Maps Tourism Maps Catalog

 Area Accuracy Ratings

-The total area of the France glacier that resides in the political state concerned in a horizontal projection in square kilometers.
+Description: The total area of the California glacier that resides in the political state concerned in a horizontal projection in square kilometers.

-The mean width of the France glacier in a horizontal projection in kilometers.
+Description: The mean width of the California glacier in a horizontal projection in kilometers.

-Mean length of the France glacier in a horizontal projection in kilometers.
+Description: Mean length of the California glacier in a horizontal projection in kilometers.

-Maximum length of the France glacier in kilometers measured along the most important flowline in a horizontal projection.
+Description: Maximum length of the California glacier in kilometers measured along the most important flowline in a horizontal projection.

-Maximum length, in kilometers, of the ablation area of the France glacier in a horizontal projection.
+Description: Maximum length, in kilometers, of the ablation area of the California glacier in a horizontal projection.

 Source: World Glacier Inventory